Ali-Hill/minimal-escrow/README.md

 ## Informal specification

 This is a multisig contract.
+Its source code can be found at /src/Contract/MultiSig.hs with both the on-chain code (the validator) and the off-chain code written to build transactions.

 Its goal is to allow multiple parties to agree on a transaction before it is executed.

 There are 5 different endpoints: